France is known the world-over for its food and wine. But, despite its popularity, many people don’t know what to do when a plate is in front of them.

-Though it may seem like a relaxed setting, don’t underestimate the meaning behind a business lunch France.
+Though it may seem like a relaxed setting, you shouldn’t underestimate the meaning behind a business lunch France.
 It can spell disaster for your business dealings if you don’t take it seriously.
 That being said, knowing everything is all but impossible, and takes way more time than you have to spend.
 This brief “how-to” for the French business lunch has the essentials you need to make a great first impression.

 Keep it Classy